Lord of the Mics: Lord of the Mics VIII

 Jammer originally stated that there would be thirty MCs in LOTM VIII.
+The eight addition was filmed by Jammer and Neron.

 Prior to the release of LOTM, a set of live clashes were held at Rough Trade East.
 A regional tour was also held to promote LOTM.

 The compilation album released alongside the clashes peaked at number 8 on the iTunes UK Albums Charts.

 Lord of the Mics IX

 In an interview in 2022, Jammer stated "Lord of the Mics 9 has been shot already but my business partner, Ratty, didn’t want to release LOTM9 and he wanted to shoot it again".
 Some footage from the ninth edition of Lord of the Mics was released on YouTube in October 2020, featuring a clash between Skinner and CY.

+In lieu of the release of LOTM IX, Jammer and Neron worked on producing Top Producer, a series inspired by Lord of the Mics that pitted music producers against one another in a series of challenges.'